About the Program

 Certificates

 The Surveying and Mapping Program offers three certificates.
-The Certificate of Proficiency (CIP) in Surveying Technology is designed to meet option three of the State of Utah administrative code allowing a individual seeking a license to hold a BS degee in a related field to surveying plus 30 semester credit hours of surveying speciifc course work.
+The Certificate of Proficiency (CIP) in Surveying Technology is designed to meet option three of the State of Utah administrative code allowing an individual seeking a license to hold a BS degree in a related field to surveying plus 30 semester credit hours of surveying specific course work.
 The CIP in Geographic Information Systems is offered in conjunction with the Department of Earth Science.
-All three certificates can be earned on the way to a Bachelor of Science in Surveying and Mapping.
+All three certificates can be earned on the way to an A.A.S in Surveying Technology.

 surveying tripod